iceye-ltd/product-documentation/docs/productguide/collectioncharacteristics.md

 11. **Amplitude Dynamic Range:** Stored as an unsigned 16 bit integer.
 32 bit float values can be provided by request.
 12. **Performant Incidence Range:** This is the nominal or standard range of incidence angles that the ICEYE Fleet operates over.
 The parameters in these tables are correct within this range of angles.
 13. **Time  Dominant  Incidence Range:** Being quite small and agile, and having an electronically steered antenna, ICEYE satellites can collect radar imagery from a wide range of angles.
 Outside of the *Performant Incidence Range*, SAR image quality may be degraded.
 However in some situations it may be more important to obtain a SAR image quickly rather than wait for an opportunity to image the location with the performant range of angles.
 For this reason ICEYE offers time dominant tasking as either a Tactical or a Custom order.
+14. **Geospatial Accuracy:** Each satellite in the ICEYE fleet is periodically evaluated against ground based calibration targets to obtain the geospatial accuracy of the system.
+This process involves measuring the location of each target in the SAR imagery after the image has been terrain corrected [(see here for why this step is essential)](../productFormats/geospatialAccuracy.md#elevation-models) and comparing the location to the known **ground truth**.
+Each calibration target will have its own slightly different error.
+The *RMSE* is the root mean square error of all the measured calibration points from all the satellites.

 ## References
 \bibliography